Header image courtesy of Pici

 In life, we should all aim to be like the best of meatballs: well-seasoned and well-rounded.
-In the spirit of Meatball Day, we picked out our favourite meatball dishes around town for you to try.
+In the spirit of National Meatball Day, we picked out our favourite meatball dishes around Hong Kong for you to try.
 If your arteries are brave enough, every day can be Meatball Day for you, too!

-Meatballs sure are great on their own, but what about combining the power of hearty meatballs with the one carb that is too good to say no to?
-Posto Pubblico brings sandwich dreams to life with their Veal Meatball Parm ($178), enveloping signature veal meatballs slathered in melted cheese between two slices of toasted baguette.
+Meatballs sure are great on their own, and few do it better than Posto Pubblico.
+This Italian-American stalwart brings dreams to life with their veal meatballs ($149), generously slathering a duo of plump meatballs in a tangy tomato sauce, before finishing off with a dusting of grated cheese and parsley.
 Be sure to snag a seat by the semi-alfresco stools for an opportunity to chow down on your snack whilst people-watching.

 Posto Pubblico, 28 Elgin Street, Central | (+852) 2577 7160

-Serving Italian-American favourites, FINI’s outstanding Meatballs ($138) much deserve their rock-solid reputation in the local meatball scene.
-Their unique combination of pork, veal, red sauce, and Parmesan cheese makes these oversized lumps good enough on their own, but if you are looking for something more filling and carb-licious, try them as part of their ever-classic On Top of Spaghetti ($168).
+Serving Italian-American favourites, Fini’s outstanding meatballs ($138) much deserve their rock-solid reputation in the local meatball scene.
+Their unique combination of pork, veal, red sauce, and Parmesan cheese makes these oversized lumps good enough on their own, but if you are looking for something more filling and carb-licious, try the meatballs as part of their ever-classic meatballs on top of spaghetti ($168).

-An extension of the New York City institution, Carbone Hong Kong brings the charm and splendour of the New York-Italian food to the heart of Central district.
+An extension of the New York City institution, Carbone brings the charm and splendour of the New York-Italian food to the heart of Central.
 Mario’s Meatballs ($248) re-define tenderness in this staunchly traditional dish and are a must-have if you ever pop by the restaurant.
 Be ready for a wild night, as the staff is guaranteed to swing by around dessert time with glasses in one hand and limoncello in the other!

 Carbone, 9/F, LKF Tower, 33 Wyndham Street, Central | (+852) 2593 2593